Go Markets Guide – Read our In-Depth Go Markets Review

 Does Go Markets offer negative balance protection?

 Does Go Markets offer guaranteed stop loss?Go Markets unfortunately, doesn't provide guaranteed stop loss.
-Go Markets gives a chance for its dealers to close their trades in their specified price.
-Apart from that, Go Markets doesn't offer guaranteed stop loss.
+Go Markets provides an opportunity to its traders to close their trade in their specified price.
+Aside from that, Go Markets doesn't provide guaranteed stop loss.

 Does Go Markets allow scalping?Yes, Go Markets do allow scalping.
-Many traders across the world choose Go Markets for their services that are trading.
+Several traders throughout the world select Go Markets for their scalping services.
 They offer trading on MT4, Web Trader, Binary, Tablet & Mobile apps which allow this.